 Research Integrity: Safety & Responsible Conduct of Research

-At Texas Tech, the Office of the Vice President for Research is responsible for overseeing Responsible Conduct of Research (RCR), compliance issues, human subjects and animal use, and the Office of Environmental Health and Safety.
+At Texas Tech, the Office of Research & Innovation is responsible for overseeing Responsible Conduct of Research (RCR), compliance issues, human subjects and animal use, and the Office of Environmental Health and Safety.

 Responsible Research Training